CroWcbr/ft_ls/README.md

 - Management of the columns without the option -l. (man 4 tty)

 ## Use this project
-- git clone --recursive ....
+- git clone --recursive ....this_project

-## Use external lib
-- libft
-	- git submodule add https://github.com/CroWcbr/libft.git external/libft
+- or git clone ....this_project + git submodule update --init external/libft

 ## Within your mandatory part you are allowed to use the following functions:
 - opendir